wenleicao/wenleicao.github.io/_posts/2018-04-27-SAP-Data-Services-SQL-Push-Down.md

 When you see SQL begin with “select”, it did not

-•	Transformation is too complex to push down
+--Transformation is too complex to push down
 The first query transform took 7 tables join and output 50 columns.
 There are 5 columns need transformation
   Column1: User defined function call (I imported into datastore and use the function in mapping)
 	Column2: use ltrim_blanks, rtrim_blanks function